viplix3/lidar-gound-plane-filtering/README.md

 [10]: assets/stitched/used_estimated_plane_(t-4).png

 - As the results show both the random seed and surface normals seed perform similarly, the ***random seed was used for the final implementation*** as it is computationally less expensive.
-- Moreover, the ***a predicted ground plane model was used for the next 3 time steps to reduce the computational cost*** (empirically determined).
+- Moreover, ***a predicted ground plane model was used for the next 3 time steps to reduce the computational cost*** (empirically determined).